yuan910715/clock_press/docs/en/configpage.md

 ## Get IP through router
 You can also view the clock IP on your own router management page/App
-`To prevent the clock IP from changing, you can also set it to a fixed static IP here`
+`To prevent the clock IP from changing, you can also set it to a static IP here`